Options Margin

 An Options margin is an amount of cash (deposit) that an investor must have in place in their account before writing, selling or granting options.
 An options margin is required as a type of collateral to ensure the writer can fulfil their obligations under the contract they have sold in the event of an adverse move against the position.

-When do you Need an Options Margin?
+When do you Require an Options Margin?

 As an option writer (seller) in call options, you are obligated to sell the underlying asset to the holder if the options are exercised.
 If you do not hold the asset in your account, you will have to buy the asset from the marketplace to deliver it to the buyer of the call option.
 To ensure that you have the funds in place to purchase the stock if an assignment happens, your broker will require cash on deposit through the life of the position.